17th January 2019

 Initially, Thales considered wire EDM for its flexures before turning to chemical etching, but the process would have left small burrs and recast layers on the parts which would compromise spring performance.

-Chemical etching eliminated potential fracture sites in the material grain, producing flexures free from burrs and recast layers, ensuring a longer product life and higher reliability.
+Chemical etching eliminated potential fracture sites in the material grain, producing flexures free from burrs and recast layers, ensuring a long product life and higher reliability.

 Read more about etched flexure springs